Join Us This Sunday

 At Holy Trinity we believe we can create change in the place we live, by sharing our talents, generosity, and time.

-At Holy Trinity Lutheran Church, we see each day as a chance to bridge communication gaps and build relationships with the people in our community.
-Every day holds the potential to touch lives.
+At Holy Trinity Lutheran Church, we see each day as an opportunity to touch lives.

 To see more of what we do, take a look at our photos here.